 - minDesBwDlBitRate or minDesBwUlBitrate, indicating the minimum bit rate desired by the Media Session Handler.

-The requested QoS parameters shall be within the limits of the provisioning QoS Policy Tempalte.
+The requested QoS parameters shall be within the limits of the provisioning QoS Policy Template.

+For RTP and data channel sessions, the mediaIdentifier shall be associated with the media identifier as signaled by the “mid=” attribute of the corresponding RTP session in the SDP.